gokulkrishh/how-it-works/src/pages/javascript/promise.allsettled/index.md

 [Promise.allSettled()](https://tc39.es/proposal-promise-allSettled/#sec-performpromiseallsettled) specification says

-1. Accepts `iterable` object as a parameter.
+1. Accepts `iterable` object as a argument.
 1. If `not iterable`, `throw` an `exception` with an error message.
-1. `Results array` to keep the results.
+1. Iterate the argument if it is `iterable`.
-1. Iterate the parameter if it is iterable`.
+1. Keep the `results` in an array.
 1. Wait for all promises to either get `resolved`/`rejected`.
 1. Return the `results`.

-We will write a function to find out if the passed value is `iterable` or not.
+First, we will write a function to find out if the passed value is `iterable` or not.

 After going through [the iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) protocol from MDN, I understood we can use [Symbol.iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/iterator) to find out.